bugdaniel/Mozilla-and-Eclipse-Defect-Tracking/README.md

 - Read.py : a file written in Python importing and cleaning the data
 - ExploratoryRead.py and ExploratoryLogit.r : files written respectively in Python and R which explores the structure of the data
 - PredBugFixes.r : a file written in R in which we tested the best predictive models based on our exploratory analysis
+- Presentation.pdf : a PDF presentation to explain our work for the professor